markedwardnewman/markedwardnewman.github.io/README.md

 Have developed a couple of from-the-ground-up **Ruby on Rails** sites with a back-end that shields against nefarious internet shenanigans.
 I **[tutored myself](https://github.com/markedwardnewman/sample_app)** on the first one by including **SSL encryption**, email-based **account activation** and password reset, secure **authorization encryption** (using bcrypt), session-based cookies, and regexually constrained **form validation**.
 Also prototyped a platform-based Ruby on Rails site that taps the shared economy for revenue generation (think Airbnb).
 This is **[Italianway](https://en.italianway.house/)** in action!

 Enough **Drupal** experience to be dangerous.
-I did the installation, set-up and deployment, user account administration, theme and template creation, server-side code integration, and all things front-end for **[eMDs](http://e-mds.com/)**.
+Set-up and deployment, user account administration, theme and template creation, server-side code integration, and all things front-end.
 Recent proponent of Kirby, a file-based CMS.

 ### Languages, Frameworks, and CMS